great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.md

 ### 3. Create Expectations and Validate your data
 #### Create a Checkpoint and pass it the DataFrame at runtime

-You will need an Expectation Suite to validate your data against.
-If you have not already created an Expectation Suite for your in-memory DataFrame, reference [How to create and edit Expectations with instant feedback from a sample Batch of data](../../expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md) to create your suite.
+You will need an <TechnicalTag tag="expectation_suite" text="Expectation Suite" /> to <TechnicalTag tag="validation" text="Validate" /> your data against.
+If you have not already created an Expectation Suite for your in-memory DataFrame, reference [How to create and edit Expectations with instant feedback from a sample Batch of data](../../expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md) to create your Expectation Suite.

 For the purposes of this guide, we have created an empty suite named `my_expectation_suite` by running: